-Although I retch at the thought of eating something scrounged from an alley trashcan, I must admit I’ve been guilty of doing something just as bad.
+I retch at the thought of eating something scrounged from an alley trashcan.
+But I must admit I’ve been guilty of doing something just as bad.
 How often do I willingly pass up the bountiful table God has prepared for me in favor of something far less savory?
+How often do I…

-- Or trade the peace that passes understanding for sleepless nights of fear and worry?
+- …trade the peace that passes understanding for sleepless nights of fear and worry?

-- Or swap the joy of the Lord for annoyed irritability?
+- …swap the joy of the Lord for annoyed irritability?

-- Or marginalize the fact that Jesus loves me to chase after the affection and approval of fickle friends?
+- …marginalize the love of Jesus to chase after the affection and approval of fickle friends?